accountamortizeMontreal

 Accrual basis accounting allows businesses to track their financial performance more accurately because it reflects the true economic activity during a given period.
 In other words, it provides a more accurate picture of a company's financial health by including all revenues and expenses that have been earned or incurred, regardless of when the money is actually received or paid.
 This is why accrual basis accounting is the preferred method for most businesses, including those in montreal.

-Additionally, accrual basis accounting allows for better planning and decision-making.
+Additionally, accrual basis accounting allows for better and decision-making.
 By recognizing expenses and revenues when they occur, businesses can better track their financial position and make informed decisions about their operations and investments.
 This is especially important for small and growing businesses, as it allows them to anticipate and plan for future expenses.

 Understanding the difference between accrual and cash basis accounting